docutils/docutils/sandbox/docpy-writer/README.txt

 Note: the classifier must be preceeded by blank colon blank (`` : ``) and no blank line before the descriptional text.

+  And the definition, e.g. ``sizeof(...)`` is processed as text only, any markup like bold or literal is lost.

 Environments (sorted by parameters)::